bingyulab/boolean/doc/Week4 Report.md

 The optimization methods have no way to "invent" new mechanistic relationships that aren't already present in the prior knowledge network.
 They can only select from what you've given them.
 When you modify the network structure, you're potentially removing the very pathways that would allow the methods to explain your experimental observations.

+## Progress
+1. Implemented the workflow for the toy model.
+Using mannually saving function rather than using `CANTATA` one to save the results.
+2. Go through the code and some parts of code need to be changed:
+       - How we modify the network structure.
+       - How we compare the methods and attractors.
+       - How to cross-validate the results. i.e. how to split the data into training and testing sets.
+       - How to save the results.
+Mannually save the results or using `CANTATA` one?

 ## Challenges
 1. Comparison of attractors with different node sets.
 Did not handle the case when the reconstructed model has larger node sets (i.e. 200, 1000) than the original model.
     - The current implementation assumes the node sets are the same between original and reconstructed models or original larger than reconstructed.
     - The comparison methods need to be adjusted to handle cases where the reconstructed model has fewer nodes than the original.
     - Hungarian Algorithm can be used to find the best matching between nodes in the two models, but it still is slower for the case 1000.

+2. Modify the network structure may destroy the original network structure.
+Those four methods do not handle this case well.
+    - The modification methods need to be adjusted to ensure that the original network structure is preserved.

-2. Parameter tuning for the optimization algorithms.
+3. Parameter tuning for the optimization algorithms.
 The parameters are not well tuned yet, which may lead to suboptimal results.
 Next step is using `GridSearchCV`/`RandomSearch` to find the best parameters.
 The question is which metrics to use for evaluation.
     - As the text in first paragraph, there is a gap between the MSE and the difference between the attractors.
 They measure different things.
     - The question is does smaller difference between the attractors means better optimization?
 Suppose the comparison between different size of attractors is well defined.
 Those methods focus on the MSE, which is not directly related to the attractor comparison.

 ## Next Steps

-The workflow is now working for the toy model, and the next step is to apply it to the DREAM model.
-The DREAM model is more complex and brings some challenges stated above.

-I think one thing to do is go through the code to make sure that the implementation is correct and the results are as expected.
+1. Implement the cross-validation for the model.
+Generate 10 modified networks and run the optimization methods on each of them.